 n Multnomah Village - permanently closed

 The message noted that in Los Angeles things are less dire:

-Venice - open for grab&go, pre-orders, and delivery through Postmates, DoorDash, and Uber Eats.
+n Venice - open for grab and go, preorders and delivery through Postmates, DoorDash and Uber Eats.

-Blue Star said on Facebook it had been struggling since the coronavirus shutdown on March 17, 2020.
-The company currently has 16 staff members in Portland and eight in L.A.
+Blue Star said on Facebook it had been struggling since the COVID-19 shutdown on March 17.
+The company currently has 16 staff members in Portland and eight in LA.

 "We are absolutely grieving for what we were, and what we've lost, but we are not giving up!" said the brand on social media.

-Blue Star CEO & owner Katie Poppe has co-founded and opened over 30 restaurants, including Little Big Burger and Boxer Ramen.
-Poppe could not be reached for comment Wednesday.
+Blue Star CEO and owner Katie Poppe has co-founded and opened over 30 restaurants, including Little Big Burger and Boxer Ramen.
+Poppe could not be reached for comment last Wednesday.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.